REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Turtlehead Chelone glabra F

-Butter-and-eggs Linaria vulgaris toadflax CF
+Butter-and-eggs Linaria vulgaris toadflax CFM

-Meadow buttercup Ranunculus acris tall buttercup CF
+Meadow buttercup Ranunculus acris tall buttercup CFM

 Bladder campion Silene cucubalus Silene vulgaris, rattleweed, cow-bell, white bottle CF